-How a Council Member can submit a petition
+How a Council Member can submit a Petition

-First, the Council member should secure the support of at least two additional Council members to bring forth the petition.
+Secure the support of two additional Council members to bring forth the petition.

-Second, the petitioner(s) should write out a simple summary of the request they are making or the idea they want explored, which includes the problem they wish to solve or interest they wish to address.
+Write out a simple summary of the request you are making or the idea you want explored which includes the problem you wish to solve or interest you wish to address.